20 High-Income Skills to Learn in 2026: Transform Your Career & Earning Potential

 Median Salary: $82,000 | Growth Rate: 35% (BLS)

-Every company is sitting on mountains of data and needs people who can extract insights from it.
-Skills in SQL, Python, R, Tableau, Power BI, and statistical analysis are foundational.
-Data scientists who also understand machine learning command even higher salaries.
+Every company sits on mountains of data.
+They need people who can extract insights from it.
+SQL, Python, R, Tableau, Power BI, and statistical analysis are foundational.
+Data scientists who also understand ML command even higher salaries.
+Check out our resume keywords guide for data science-specific terms to include.

 Where to Learn: Google Data Analytics Certificate, IBM Data Science Professional, DataCamp, Kaggle